xishantingyu/SESE/day5/long_sentence_analysis.md

 	-	the main structure: it is more ... to do sth than to do sth else.

-			a comparison structure， between 2 infinitives
+			a comparison structure, between 2 infinitives

 	-	3 predicate structures: